vanthelearner/PrivateCompanyDistressRada/README.md

 # Private Company Distress Radar (UK Companies House)

-This project is a small research / tooling sandbox to spot **UK private companies** that might be:
+This project is a small research / tooling sandbox to spot **UK private companies** that might be (there will be 5 stages, more coming):

 - at **risk of financial distress**, or
 - **boring but reliably profitable**